Top Korean Comedy Movies That Will Give You A Heavy Dose Of Laughter

 While the Hallyu wave has been steadily growing over the years with Korean movies getting global recognition, it is only after the Academic Award success of Parasite (2020) did the world wake up to this phenomenon.
 Korean movies are essentially known for their gripping plots, thrilling twists, intense storytelling, mushy romantic sequences and of course, great performances.

-However, a true fan can’t discount the fact that some of the best Korean comedy movies on various streaming platforms are simply unmissable.
-They are sure to tickle your funny bone whenever you need a pick-me-up after a tiring day.
+However, a true fan can’t discount the fact that some of the best Korean comedy movies on various streaming platforms are simply unmissable, especially when you need a pick-me-up after a tiring day.
+Now all you need to do is get in your favourite sweatpants, grab your favourite bag of chips, and get ready to laugh all evening with these bets Korean comedy movies.

 My Sassy Girl (2001)